 By using Z-Wave, you are able to manage and direct devices with your voice through Google.
 However, Google Home will not control Z-Wave devices directly.
 It must be connected with a home automation hub.
 Once you have selected a hub for your Z-Wave system, Google Home will be all set to voice activate your light bulbs, thermostats, locks and any other smart devices.
 This will allow total access to all your devices and more importantly, your home security.
 If you’re using Z-Wave, a professionally monitored home security system would be highly recommended for properly protecting your home.

 People have become increasingly more concerned with personal privacy in light of learning that companies store and sell their personal information.
-Thankfully, Google Home listens and processes everything said locally in the device.
-While the Echo has had numerous complaints about waking to anything that sounds remotely close to the word Alexa, Google Home has not seemed to receive similar complaints.
+While the Echo has had numerous complaints about waking to anything that sounds remotely close to the word Alexa, Google Home hasn’t received similar complaints.
 It will only send information up to the cloud if someone says the wake word, “OK Google.”
-You can also press the touch interface which is on top of the Google Home if you prefer not to use voice command or the mute button on the front to turn off the mic.
-Just in case you want to be extra careful, you can rely on the lights to help inform you of what is happening.
-The four dots will light up in a variety of colors, including blue, red, yellow and green, on top of the device if it is listening.
-If all the lights are red however, the mic is off.

 If you are someone interested in home security or finding a better home security option, contact Protect America today for an obligation-free quote.
 A professionally monitored system, with an installation process that’s as easy as peal-and-stick, Protect America has been an industry leader for 25 years.
 Let the professionals ensure your security so you can ensure peace of mind.